If you are looking for a super fun hike to do, put Peek-A-Boo Gulch and Spooky Gulch on your list. Just their names make this hike sound enticing.

 Have you hiked Peek-A-Boo or Spooky Gulches?
 Do you have any advice for our readers?
 Comment below!

 Planning a trip through the United States?
-Read all of our articles in our United States Destination Guide.
+Read all of our articles about Utah in our Utah Travel Guide in our United States Travel Guide.

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.